Skip to main content

 Business skills

-You will gain valuable experience by working on projects for live clients – through regular case studies and our innovative marketing consultancy project in Stage 3.
+Gain valuable experience working on projects for live clients in our innovative marketing consultancy project module in Stage 3.

 You can also spend a year studying abroad or on a marketing placement with a UK or overseas business such as: